tdtds/sinatra_skeleton/README.md

-# my sinatra web application skelton
+# my sinatra web application skeleton

-A Web application skelton mainly running on Heroku.
+A Web application skeleton mainly running on Heroku.

 using: